Visiting the Oregon Coast in Winter: 13 Unique Things to Do + Helpful Tips

 The Oregon Coast can often be a bit wild and unpredictable, especially during the winter months when rain and storms are quite common.
 But I still think it's a great time to visit!

-Here are some things to keep in mind while planning your trip:
+Here are some things to keep in mind while planning your winter trip to the Oregon Coast:

-6. Don't expect snow (maybe) – Snow is not common at all along the Oregon Coast.
+- Don't expect snow (maybe) – Snow is not common at all along the Oregon Coast.
 BUT, if you're planning to travel from the coast to other parts of Oregon, you may indeed run into snow.
 In the state of Oregon, it's required to travel with snow chains in your car in the winter if you don't have snow tires in certain “snow zones.”
+So if your trip will include other parts of Oregon, be sure to read up on those snow zones.

 Need to rent a car for your time in Oregon?
 In the US, I use DiscoverCars to search for and compare rental car options.

-Who's convinced to plan a trip to the Oregon Coast in winter?
+Who's ready to plan a trip to the Oregon Coast in winter?